Football Transfers & Rumours

 Joao Felix is set to be offered an emotional return to Benfica, SportsBoom can exclusively reveal.

-Our sources have been told the former Atletico Madrid and Chelsea attacker, now of Al Nassr, features among Jose Mourinho’s leading targets as he attempts to lead the Portuguese giants back to the pinnacle of European football.
+Our sources have been told the former Atletico Madrid and Chelsea attacker, now of Al Nassr, features among Jose Mourinho’s leading targets as he attempts to lead the Portuguese giants back to the pinnacle of European football, a move generating significant buzz on the best betting sites.

 Although Felix’s sometimes inconsistent form does not make him an obvious Mourinho signing, sources have told SportsBoom that As Aguais’ new boss believes the 25-year-old possesses the star quality required to transform his new club’s season.